cinnData/PythonBootcamp/[PY-07] Basic stats in Pandas.md

 ## Q2.
 Line plot for the opening price

+Analysts typically explore price trends in stock prices.
+Let us do that with opening price, which we can extract as the series Analysts typically explore price trends in stock prices.
+Let us do that with opening price.
+The corresponding column is extracted as the series `df['open']`.
+The method `.plot()` returns a line plot.
+The parameters `figsize` and `color` have already appear in the lecture PY-05.
+Though `linewidth=1` is the default, it is explicit here to call your attention.
+Note that it is possible to get a line plot in Pandas  directly, skipping the Matpotlib pyplot API.
+In practice, this is what we do, except when extra embellishments are desired.

 ```
 In [8]: df['open'].plot(figsize=(10,6), color='black', linewidth=1);
 ```

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_7.1.png)

+In this case, the line plot shows an obvious upwards trend, which does not need much discussion.

 ## Q3.
 Line plot and histogram for the trading volume

+The numbers for the trading volume are high, since it comes as a number of shares.
+In such cases, rescaling can simplify the picure.
+Here, we express the volume in million of shares:

 ```
 In [9]: df['volume'] = df['volume']/10**6
 ```
+A line plot can be obtained just as for the opening price.

 ```
 In [10]: df['volume'].plot(figsize=(10,6), color='black', linewidth=1);